BeiningBogen/iOS-Kristiania/Lesson01/README.md

 # If

 * Nothing special about if statements in Swift.
-Keep in mind that parenthasis are optional
+Keep in mind that parenthesis are optional

 ```swift
 if age <= 10 {